de-nuke/anki-history-recorder/HistoryRecorder/config.md

 **`display-status`**

-Display status bar at the bottom of the window.
+Display/hide status bar at the bottom of the window.
 Possible values: `true`, `false`.

 ---

 **`enabled-by-default`**

-Recorder be enabled on startup.
+Recorder is enabled on startup - it means that whenever you open Anki, recorder will be enabled.
+If you prefer to have it disabled by default, set this option to `false`.

 Possible values: `true`, `false`.
 You can also enable/disable the recorder anytime using *"Tools -> History Recorder"* menu.

 ---